The Imaginary Invalid: Act 3

-Left with Beralde again, Argan cries and says that he can already feel his system shutting down, just as Mr. Purgon had told him.
-Beralde thinks he is crazy and tells him so, but Argan won't listen.
+Left with Béralde again, Argan cries and says that he can already feel his system shutting down, just as Mr. Purgon had told him.
+Béralde thinks he is crazy and tells him so, but Argan won't listen.
 He is sure that he is already dying.
 Toinette comes in and says that a new doctor has arrived who wants to treat Argan.
 She doesn't know who the man is, but says that he looks exactly like her.
 Argan is desperate and consents to see him.

 Toinette comes back in dressed as a doctor and claims to be one of the world's greatest doctors who has come to see Argan, one of the world's most illustrious patients.
 She tells Argan that all of his previous doctors were idiots who have totally misdiagnosed him.
 Argan tells him everything that has been prescribed, and Toinette (as the doctor) contradicts every one, saying his doctors were ignorant quacks.
 She goes on to make him realize that not everything doctors tell him is true; she blames his one arm for taking up all the nutrients, so he should have it amputated so as to make his other arm stronger.
 She also says that one of his eyes is taking up all the nutrients that go to it, so if he has it removed, his remaining eye will see much better.
 After spouting more of this medical nonsense, the "doctor" leaves and Toinette comes back on as herself, supposedly outraged that the departing "doctor" has been trying to take liberties with her (wanting to "take [her] pulse").

-Beralde then tries to convince his brother that since he has already fallen out with Purgon, he should consider a different marriage for his daughter.
+Béralde then tries to convince his brother that since he has already fallen out with Purgon, he should consider a different marriage for his daughter.
 But Argan wants her put into a convent as a punishment for her willfulness.
-Beralde suggests that the real reason is that Béline wants it.
-Argan begins to get angry again, but Toinette steps in and says she has a solution to prove to Beralde how much Béline loves her husband.
+Béralde suggests that the real reason is that Béline wants it.
+Argan begins to get angry again, but Toinette steps in and says she has a solution to prove to Béralde how much Béline loves her husband.
 She suggests that Argan lie down on the couch and pretend to be dead.
 Then everyone will see how she really feels about him by her grief.
 Everyone thinks this is an excellent plan.